 chinese auction tickets, penny social tickets, penny sale tickets

-The one thing most of the variations have in common, though, is that the bidding is done by ticket.
+And there are as many different ways to run these events as there are different names for them!tricky tray tickets The one thing they have in common, though, is that the bidding is usually done by ticket.
 Each participant buys a certain number of tickets for a set price, then uses those tickets to "bid" on a variety of donated items on "auction."
 They can bid as many tickets as they wish on each item they're interested in, usually by depositing the tickets in a container assigned to that item.
 Rather than going to the highest bidder, though, as it would at a regular auction, the item goes to the person whose ticket is drawn, at random, from the container.

-It doesn't take long to figure out, of course, that the more tickets you bid on an item, the better your chances are of winning it.
+It doesn't take long to figure out, of course, that the more tickets you bid on an item, the better your chances of winning.
 And as anyone who's ever bid a lot of tickets on a "must-have" item can tell you, that's what makes these events so much fun.
-It's also what makes chinese auctions, penny socials and penny sales good money-makers for the groups that run them!
+It's also what makes chinese auctions, penny socials, penny sales and tricky tray events good money-makers for the groups that run them!

 How they work

 Sometimes all of the auction items are displayed on tables, with a corresponding ticket box next to each item.
 Bidders walk around and browse all the wares, bidding their tickets on favored items as they go.
 At the end of the event, a winning ticket is drawn from each container.
-This is a popular way to run one of these auctions when it's part of another larger event, such as a craft show, that's going on at the same time.
+This is a popular way to run one of these auctions when it's part of another larger event, such as a craft show or holiday fair, that's going on at the same time.

 A third variation, which we've seen used successfully year after year by a local women's organization, is to have everyone deposit all of their tickets in one big drum.
 After a special dinner, items are brought out one at a time, and a winning ticket for each is drawn from the drum.
 No one has any control over which prize they may win, and everyone has a chance at winning more than one.
 To spice things up and raise more money from the event, five or six high-priced items are auctioned separately during the evening.
 People who wish to bid on those purchase additional tickets.